 He is also survived by several nieces and nephews: nephews Steve Frizzell and wife Brenda; A.C.
 Frizzell and wife Natalie; Rev. Daniel Claire and wife Elise; David Claire and wife Amy; John Jordan; Matthew Jordan and wife Katharine; and Joel Jordan; and by nieces Cheryl Frizzell, Catherine Claire Larson and husband Mark, Jennifer Jordan and husband Creston Spiers, Joanna Jordan McClain and husband Mark; Jeannie Jordan Swank; and Jennifer Jordan Wrenn and husband Sparky.

 A memorial service, with military honors, will be held at First Presbyterian Church of Moncks Corner, Sunday February 16, 2020, at 4 o’clock.
 The family will receive friends at the church from 3 o’clock until the hour of service.

 Memorials may be made to First Presbyterian Church of Moncks Corner, 419 West Main Street, Moncks Corner, SC 29461.

-To send flowers to Jayson "Jay" Eric Jordan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jayson "Jay" Eric Jordan, please visit our floral store.